-There are several entity classifications under FATCA and CRS (the definitions may not coincide) and each entity understands its status and classifies itself accordingly, to determine its respective obligations.

-All Group Entities that are classified as FIs, comply with the registration requirements as they arise from FATCA, the local regulatory framework and any agreements they may have entered with foreign tax authorities (e.g., FFI Agreement with the US IRS).
+There are several entity classifications under FATCA and CRS (the definitions may not coincide) and each entity must understand its status and classify itself accordingly, to determine its respective obligations.
+All Group Entities that qualify as FIs must comply with the registration requirements as they arise from FATCA, the local regulatory framework and any agreements they may have entered with foreign tax authorities (e.g., FFI Agreement with the US IRS).